Jeremy Corbyn Isn't Visiting Labour's Most Vulnerable Seats

 Instead, Corbyn has spent the vast majority of his campaign in either safe Labour constituencies or Conservative-held marginals, the analysis shows.

-These are the seats that Corbyn has visited so far, with key marginals highlighted.

-By contrast, the Labour leader has visited eight seats that Labour should consider safe, unless they experienced an historic collapse, such as Angela Rayner's seat of Ashton-Under-Lyne (Labour majority: 27%) and Rebecca Long-Bailey's constituency of Salford and Eccles (majority: 29%).
+By contrast, the Labour leader has visited eight seats that Labour should consider safe unless they experience a historic collapse, including Angela Rayner’s seat of Ashton-under-Lyne (Labour majority: 27%) and Rebecca Long-Bailey’s constituency of Salford and Eccles (majority: 29%).

-This analysis comes in the wake of two separate sets of polling data – one from YouGov and one from ICM/The Guardian – that suggests Labour is not only trailing by a wide margin in the national polls, but is performing worse than the national picture in the marginal seats they are trying to defend.
+This analysis comes in the wake of two separate sets of polling data – one from YouGov and one from ICM/The Guardian – that suggest Labour is not only trailing by a wide margin in the national polls, but is performing worse than the national picture in the marginal seats they are trying to defend.

 Theresa May, meanwhile, has largely focused her visits to Conservative-held seats with relatively low majorities, which have the potential to be losses.
 She’s been to seven seats that fall within the Conservatives’ 100 most vulnerable, versus just three that lie outside it.
 Of those three, one was her own safe seat of Maidenhead.

-This analysis looks only at specific constituency visits, excluding set-piece speeches such as campaign launches, and other events such as the two victory rallies Labour held for their wins in metro mayor elections.
-For Labour, these events have also predominantly taken place in safe Labour areas like Manchester and Liverpool, or Tuesday's manifesto launch in Bradford West.
+This analysis looks only at specific constituency visits, excluding set-piece speeches such as campaign launches and other events such as the two victory rallies Labour held for its wins in metro mayor elections.
+For Labour, these events have also predominantly taken place in safe Labour areas like Manchester and Liverpool, or Tuesday’s manifesto launch in Bradford West.

 Despite being behind in the polls, Corbyn’s visits have followed a predominantly offensive strategy – similar to May’s – focusing on seats Labour would be hoping to gain on their way to a majority, rather than defending constituencies they are at serious risk of losing.